Under-Secretary-General of the United Nations

 An under-secretary-general of the United Nations (USG) is a senior official within the United Nations System, normally appointed by the General Assembly on the recommendation of the secretary-general for a renewable term of four years.
 Under-secretary-general is the third highest rank in the United Nations, after the secretary-general and the deputy secretary-general.
 The rank is held by the heads of different UN entities, certain high officials of the United Nations Secretariat, and high-level envoys.
 The United Nations regards the rank as equal to that of a cabinet minister of a member state, and under-secretaries-general have diplomatic immunity under the UN Charter.

 Appointment and accountability

 The majority of USGs are appointed by the General Assembly on the recommendation of the secretary-general for a fixed term of four years.
-Others (normally special envoys, Secretariat-appointees and non-programme management positions) are appointed directly by the UN secretary-general on his own authority.
+Others (normally special envoys, Secretariat-appointees and non-programme management positions) are appointed directly by the UN secretary-general on their own authority.
 However, all USGs report to the General Assembly through the secretary-general.
 The only exception to this is the under-secretary-general for internal oversight services, who reports directly to the General Assembly.

-The distinction in method of appointment is important as USGs appointed by the General Assembly have a mandate independent of the secretary-general, and he is therefore unable to remove them from office without the General Assembly's consent.
+The distinction in method of appointment is important as USGs appointed by the General Assembly have a mandate independent of the secretary-general, and therefore is unable to remove them from office without the General Assembly's consent.
 This restriction has been seen by many commentators to weaken the secretary-general's ability to provide strong leadership and management within the United Nations System.